casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ### Pre-requisites

 - Set up your machine as per the [prerequisites](/docs/workflow/setup)
-- Ensure you have a pre-created [Account](https://casper.network/docs/workflow/setup#setting-up-an-account) with the required amount of tokens to perform the deploy
+- Ensure you have an [Account](https://casper.network/docs/workflow/setup#setting-up-an-account), the associated key pair,  and the required amount of tokens to perform the deploy
   - You will receive the *Public Key* and *Private Key* along with the Casper signer account.
 Those will use to query the network
 - Ensure your [account](https://testnet.cspr.live/tools/faucet) contains enough `CSPR Tokens` to perform the execution.
   -Tokens will use to pay for the transactions on the Casper Network (involving ERC-20 tokens).
 Follow the [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on the Casper Testnet